 Make sure you’ve applied the Terraform resources from the Test Pull Request section.

-Confirm in your AWS console that your new S3 bucket is up.
-Go to the S3 console and confirm that there is a new bucket running.
+Confirm in your Azure console that your new Storage Account is up.
+Go to the Storage Account console and confirm that there is a new Storage Account running.

-Next, let’s add a tag and encryption to the S3 bucket.
-Select the bucket and go to “Properties.”
-Next to “Tags” click “Edit.”
+Next, let’s add a tag and increase the encryption requirement for the Storage Account.
+Select the Storage Account and go to “Tags.”
 Add a tag with the key

 drift and value